Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Method

-Given that prompts are composed of two distinct building blocks, we hypothesize that embedding these components separately would enhance the deep kernel GP (DK-GP)'s ability to exploit both structural and semantic differences between them.
-For instance, instructions tend to be relatively similar across prompts, while few-shot exemplars can vary significantly due to their diverse input-output pairs and varying orders.

-To address this, we propose learning a \textit{structure-aware} latent representation of prompts.
-This approach involves embedding the instructions $i \in \mathcal{I}$ and few-shot exemplars $e \in \mathcal{E}$ of prompts separately.
-We proceed to use two distinct feed forward neural networks consisting of two layers with ReLU activation functions for the embedded instructions and exemplars: $\phi_{enc(\cdot)}$: \texttt{Lin(d, 64) $\rightarrow$ ReLU() $\rightarrow$ Lin(64, 32) $\rightarrow$ ReLU()}.
-After having processed the instructions and exemplars separately, we concatenate the outputs and proceed with another feed forward neural network to learn a joint latent representation: $\phi_{\left( \phi_{enc(i)}, \phi_{enc(e)} \right)}$: \texttt{Lin(32 $\cdot$ 2, 32) $\rightarrow$ ReLU() $\rightarrow$ Lin(32, 10)}.
+Given that prompts consist of two distinct components (instructions and few-shot exemplars), we hypothesize that embedding these components separately can improve the deep kernel GP's (DK-GP) ability to use both structural and semantic differences effectively.
+Instructions typically exhibit consistent patterns across prompts, whereas few-shot exemplars are more variable due to diverse input-output pairs and flexible ordering.
+To address this, we propose learning a structural-aware latent representation of prompts.
+Our approach involves embedding the instructions $i \in \mathcal{I}$ and few-shot exemplars $e \in \mathcal{E}$ separately.
+Each component embedding is processed through distinct feed-forward neural networks, each consisting of two fully connected layers with ReLU activations, as defined below: